ajcodingprojects/movie-react-project/README.md

 To run, just run the command:
     npm run dev

-B
-efore commiting make sure to
+Before commiting make sure to
     npm run lint-fix

+Project started from Youtube Video: "React JS Full Course 2023 | Build an App and Master React in 1 Hour" by JavaScript Mastery
+Additional aspects added on top of the code after creation.